tigellus/Markdown/5. Review on Pneumothorax Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/Pneumothorax.md

 * Percutaneous tracheostomy
 * An untreated or advancing simple pneumothorax
 * Open pneumothorax when an occlusive dressing allows air into, but not out of, the pleural space

+## Epidemiology
+Primary spontaneous pneumothorax mostly occurs in 20-30 years of age.
+The incidence of PSP in the United States is 7 per 100,000 men and 1 per 100,000 women per year.
+The majority of recurrence occurs within the first year, and incidence ranges widely from 25% to 50%.
+The recurrence rate is highest over the first 30 days.

+Secondary spontaneous pneumothorax is more seen in old age patients 60-65 years.
+The incidence of SSP is 6.3 and 2 cases for men and women per 100,000 patients, respectively.
+The male to female ratio is 3:1.
+COPD has an incidence of 26 pneumothoraces per 100,000 patients.
+The risk of spontaneous pneumothorax in heavy smokers is 102 times higher than non-smokers.

+The leading cause of medically induced (iatrogenic) pneumothorax is transthoracic needle aspiration (usually for biopsies), and the second leading cause is central venous catheterization.
+These occur more frequently than spontaneous pneumothorax, and their number is increasing as intensive care modalities are advancing.
+The incidence of iatrogenic pneumothorax is 5 per 10,000 admissions in the hospital.

+The incidence of tension pneumothorax is difficult to determine as one-third of cases in trauma centers have decompressive needle thoracostomies before reaching the hospital, and not all of these had tension pneumothorax.

+Pneumomediastinum (air in the medistinum) has an incidence of 1 case per 10,000 admissions in the hospital.

 # ~Question 1
 All of the following are causes of pneumothorax except: